 Data-Tech’s “confidential information” includes financial, product and user information.
 Make sure that confidential company material stays that way; don’t disclose it outside of Data-Tech without authorization.
 At times, a particular project or negotiation may require you to disclose confidential information to another party: Disclosure of this information should be on a “need to know” basis and only under a non-disclosure agreement.
 In addition, Data-Tech policy may require a prior security assessment of the outside party that is to receive the confidential information.
 Be sure to conduct the appropriate due diligence and have the appropriate agreement in place before you disclose the information.

 There are, of course, “gray areas” in which you will need to apply your best judgment in making sure you don’t disclose any confidential information.
-Suppose a friend who works at a non-profit organization asks you informally how to improve the Data-Tech search ranking of the group’s website: Giving your friend site-optimization tips available in public articles and on websites isn’t likely to be a problem, but giving tips that aren’t publicly known definitely would be.
+Suppose a friend who works at a non-profit organization asks you informally how to improve the Google search ranking of the group’s website: Giving your friend site-optimization tips available in public articles and on websites isn’t likely to be a problem, but giving tips that aren’t publicly known definitely would be.
 If you’re in a gray area, be cautious in what advice or insight you provide or, better yet, ask for guidance from your manager.

 And don’t forget about pictures you and your guests take at Data-Tech – it is up to you to be sure that those pictures don’t disclose confidential information.

 Finally, some of us will find ourselves having family or other personal relationships with people employed by our competitors or business partners.
 As in most cases, common sense applies.
 Don’t tell your significant other or family members anything confidential, and don’t solicit confidential information from them about their company.